-The console displays the GWCON prompt (+).
+The monitoring displays the GWCON prompt (+).
 If the prompt does not appear when you first enter GWCON, press Return.

-- 3. At the GWCON prompt, enter the following command to access ELS: - + event
+2. At the GWCON prompt, enter the following command to access ELS:

++ event

-The console displays the ELS console prompt (ELS>).
-Now, you can enter ELS console commands.
+The monitoring displays the ELS monitoring prompt (ELS>).
+Now, you can enter ELS monitoring commands.

-To leave the ELS console environment, enter the exit command.
+To leave the ELS monitoring environment, enter the exit command.

-ELS Console Commands
+ELS Monitoring Commands

-This section summarizes and then explains all the ELS console commands.
-After accessing the ELS Console environment, you can enter ELS console commands at the ELS> prompt.
+This section summarizes and then explains all the ELS monitoring commands.
+After accessing the ELS Monitoring environment, you can enter ELS monitoring commands at the ELS> prompt.

-Table 12-1.
-ELS Console Command Summary Command Function ?
-(Help) Lists the ELS console commands or lists the options associated with specific commands.
-Clear Clears messages associated with specific events, groups, or subsystems.
+Table 16-2.
+ELS Monitoring Command Summary Command Function ?
+(Help) Displays all the commands available for this command level or lists the options for specific commands (if available).
+See "Getting Help" on page 2-3.
+Clear Resets to zero the counts of messages associated with specified events, groups, or subsystems.
 Display Enables message display on the console.
 Exit Exits the ELS console process and returns the user to GWCON.
 List Lists information on ELS settings and messages.
 Nodisplay Disables message display on the console.
 Notrace Disables trace event display on the console.
 Notrap Keeps messages from being sent out in SNMP traps to the network management workstation.
 Packet-trace Provides an enhanced central environment for setting and listing active packet tracing parameters.
 Remove Frees up memory by erasing stored information.
 Restore Clears current settings and reloads initial ELS configuration.
 Retrieve Reloads the saved ELS configuration.
 Save Stores the current configuration.
 Set Sets the pin parameter and the timestamp feature.
 Statistics Displays available subsystems and pertinent statistics.
 Trace Enables trace event display on the console.
-Trap Allows messages to be sent to a network management workstation in SNMP traps.
+Trap Allows messages to be sent to a network management work- station in SNMP traps.
 View Allows viewing of traced packets.
+Exit Returns you to the previous command level.
+See "Exiting a Lower-Level Environment" on page 2-3.